pcaversaccio/snekmate/README.md

 ## 🫡 Contributing

-🐍 Snekmate only exists thanks to its [contributors](https://github.com/pcaversaccio/snekmate/graphs/contributors).
+🐍 snekmate only exists thanks to its [contributors](https://github.com/pcaversaccio/snekmate/graphs/contributors).
 There are many ways to get involved and contribute to our high-quality and secure smart contracts.
-Check out the [contribution guide](./CONTRIBUTING.md)!
+Check out our [Contribution Guidelines](./CONTRIBUTING.md)!

 ## 💢 Disclaimer